Business & Marketing

 When you think about client reviews as a marketing tactic, rather than purely self-promotion, it can shed some light on the power of reviews for your marketing strategy.
 Especially if you have less in your marketing budget than you may have in years past, no to low-cost, high-result marketing strategies provide the highest possible ROI (or return on investment).
-In 2019, 90% of consumers used the Internet to find a local business, and 82% of consumers read online reviews for those businesses, with the average consumer reading 10 reviews before feeling able to trust a business.
+In 2021, 98% of consumers read online reviews for local businesses, with 77% regularly reading them when browsing for local businesses.
 (Bright Local)

 7. The New and Improved "Word of Mouth"

 No matter how robust your marketing strategy is, the reality is, potential clients are more likely to trust the word of another customer rather than you.
 Fortunately, we no longer have to rely on the old school word-of-mouth.
 Reviews are basically word-of-mouth marketing, but with the convenience of being online!
 Apps like Nextdoor and Yelp make it easy to ask for and receive a recommendation on just about any establishment.
 So it’s on you to make reviewing your biz just as easy as booking you.